celery/celery/docs/userguide/canvas.rst

     - ``group``

-        The group primitive is a subtask that takes a list of tasks that should be applied in parallel.
+        The group primitive is a signature that takes a list of tasks that should be applied in parallel.

     - ``chain``

-        The chain primitive lets us link together subtasks so that one is called after the other, essentially forming a *chain* of callbacks.
+        The chain primitive lets us link together signatures so that one is called after the other, essentially forming a *chain* of callbacks.

     - ``chord``